 Every two minutes someone in the UK is diagnosed with cancer.
-More than 1 in 3 of us will develop cancer in some form during our lifetime.
+About half of people born after 1960 will develop some form of cancer during their lifetime.
 But how do you cope if it happens to you?

 Getting a cancer diagnosis

 The C-word fills most people with dread.
-According to a recent survey, the majority of people asked said that getting cancer was their number one fear.
+In one survey, most people said that getting cancer was their number one fear.
 So it’s understandable that receiving a diagnosis of cancer can be very daunting.

 When you’re home, it’s time to digest the information you’ve received.
 “Once the initial shock has subsided, there is sometimes a flood of emotions that can be hard to deal with.
 But that’s normal.
 It takes a while for you to absorb the information and come to terms with the situation,” explains Fide.